CatLuvrHass/todo-app-puppeteer/README.md

 # bug-report-app
 Thank you for the interesting challenge.

 I built some tests for the basic functionality of the application.
+The output is already in the test folder with images and an todo-test.txt file logging the operations

 Limited in functionality, I worked to dispaly the different aspects I learnt of puppeteer docs that felt relevant to the application.
 Of course more can always be done and I am interested to find out more how to put together these tests for larger applications and how I could improve my current attempt.